 Exclusion Criteria1.
 Evidence of a large core of established infarction defined as ASPECTS 0-4.

-2. Evidence of absence of collateral circulation on CTA or absence of a penumbral pattern on CTP imaging.
+2. Evidence of absence of collateral circulation on CTA (Collateral score of 0 or 1).

-3. No femoral pulses, very difficult endovascular access or extreme tortuosity of the great vessels that is predicted to result in an inability to timely deliver endovascular therapy.
+5. No femoral pulses, very difficult endovascular access or extreme tortuosity of great vessels that is predicted to result in an inability to deliver timely endovascular therapy.
 Direct common carotid or radial/brachial/axillary access is permissible.

-5. Pregnancy; if a woman is of childbearing potential a urine or serum β-hCG test is positive.
+7. Pregnancy; if a woman is of childbearing potential a urine or serum beta human chorionic gonadotropin (β-hCG) test is positive, or breastfeeding.

-9. Severe known renal impairment defined as requiring dialysis (hemo- or peritoneal) or if known creatinine clearance < 29 mL/min.
+11. Severe known renal impairment defined as requiring dialysis (hemo- or peritoneal) or if known a creatinine clearance < 29 mL/min.

-11. Patient cannot complete follow-up treatment due to co-morbid non-fatal illness or they are a visitor to the city or any other known reason that follow-up would be impossible (e.g. incarcerated in a federal prison).
+13. Patient cannot complete follow-up treatment due to co-morbid non-fatal illness or they are known to be a visitor to the city or any other known reason for which follow-up would be impossible (e.g. incarcerated in a federal prison).